Healthy Habits for People with Diabetes in the Philippines

 Checking your blood sugar helps you understand what foods and habits affect your levels.

-- Use a glucometer at home.
+- Use a glucometer at home and keep a diabetes logbook.

-- Visit your doctor for regular HbA1c testing every 3–6 months.
+- Visit your doctor for regular HbA1c testing every 6 months.

 4. Maintain a Healthy Weight

-Even a small weight loss (5–10% of body weight) can improve insulin sensitivity.
+Weight loss, even small, (5–10% of body weight) can improve insulin sensitivity.

 Focus on gradual, sustainable changes:

-Avoid crash diets — steady progress works best.
+- Avoid crash diets, steady progress works best.

 5. Manage Stress the Filipino Way